General

 - A regulatory trifecta is compressing timelines.
 CSRD Scope 3 (mandatory 2024), EU AI Act (August 2026), and the Clean Vehicle Directive (2025) all converge on middle-mile routing decisions — demanding simultaneous optimization for cost, emissions, and compliance.

-- AI orchestration delivers double-digit cost reductions.
+- Locus’s AI-powered orchestration delivers double-digit cost reductions.
 Processing 180+ constraints simultaneously — route, carrier, load, emissions, driver hours, delivery windows — has delivered 15–20% logistics cost reductions at enterprise scale within months.

 - Deployment sits above your ERP, not in place of it.
 API-first architecture deploys as an execution layer above SAP/Oracle in weeks to months.
 No rip-and-replace.
 Your ERP investment stays intact.